joshbruce/fourth-earth-raw/public/solo-adventures/content.md

 Implementation:

 1. Difficulty level can be reduced by spending battery points; 1 level per 1 point.
-2. Proficiency points are earned based on initial difficulty level, not the reduced difficulty level.
+2. Proficiency points are earned based on initial difficulty, not reduced difficulty.
 2. See "Skills and tools" section.

 Consider: